Skip to main content

 “What do you want to do?”
 Heer smiled.

 Heer was surprised.
-In fact, surprised would be underrated, she was shocked.
-Ajabdeh had chosen to spend the day having cooking lessons from her.
-Hansa had stared at her daughters laughing while making a batter in the kitchen in the early hours of the morning much to her surprise.
+In fact, surprised would be underrated; she was shocked.
+Ajabdeh had chosen to spend the day having cooking lessons with her.
+Hansa had stared at her daughters laughing while making a batter in the kitchen in the early hours of the morning, much to her surprise.
 Heer observed how Kunwar Pratap’s existence changed Ajabdeh beyond her own understanding.
-Heer was in a way pleased that her Jija for once had started behaving like a more responsible adult ever since she met him
+Heer was in a way pleased that her Jija, for once, had started behaving like a more responsible adult ever since she met him.

 “Then?”
 Heer was startled out of her thoughts at Ajabdeh’s confused question.

 “Then we bake this.”
-Heer poured the batter onto the bowl “Tell me Jija, does Kunwarsa like cakes?”
+Heer poured the batter into the bowl “Tell me, Jija, does Kunwarsa like cakes?”

 “Wow!
-Mine looks better than Heer’s, Right Maasa?”
+Mine looks better than Heer’s, right, Maasa?”
 Hansa was staring at the two cakes laid before her.
-Heer had dressed hers with icing on top while Ajabdeh used Gems to decorate with a smiley.
-Both looked eatable as Hansa stared with an appreciating smile at Ajabdeh.
+Heer had dressed hers with icing on top, while Ajabdeh used Gems to decorate with a smiley.
+Both looked edible as Hansa stared with an appreciative smile at Ajabdeh.

 “I can’t believe you…” Hansa started as Heer smiled proudly at Ajabdeh.
 Sometimes, in moments like these, Hansa often forgot which of the two was older.